microsoft/AL-Go/Workshop/ContinuousDeployment.md

 Note that you need to update the AuthContext secret every 90 days for now.

 ## Using S2S
 For using **S2S**, you need to do some preparation first.
-Follow [this](https://learn.microsoft.com/en-us/dynamics365/business-central/dev-itpro/administration/automation-apis-using-s2s-authentication) description to setup an **AAD App** and register it inside your **Business Central environment**.
+Follow [this](https://learn.microsoft.com/en-us/dynamics365/business-central/dev-itpro/administration/automation-apis-using-s2s-authentication) description to setup an **AAD App** and register it inside the **Business Central environment** you want to deploy to.

-Other than that, you can then create an Authentication context secret by using this PowerShell line from a machine with the BcContainerHelper module installed:
+Once this is done, you can then create an Authentication context secret by using this PowerShell line from a machine with the BcContainerHelper module installed:

 ```
 New-BcAuthContext -clientID $clientID -clientSecret $clientSecret -tenantID $tenantID | New-ALGoAuthContext | Set-Clipboard
 ```

-Paste the value into the **AuthContext** secret under the environment and you should be good to go.
+Paste the value from the clipboard into the "Value" field of the **AuthContext** secret for the environment and you should be good to go.

-**Note** environments are only supported in **paid SKUs** of GitHub or for **public repositories**.
-It is possible to define environments in settings as well and use repository or organizational secrets for authenticating to you environment, but this is not part of this workshop.
+**Note** The Environments tab in repository **Settings** is only supported in **paid SKUs** of GitHub or for **public repositories**.
+It is possible to use repository or organizational secrets for authenticating to environments defined in **Settings**, as an alternative to using environment secrets as we have done here, but this is not part of this workshop.

 Now you might think, if this only supports sandbox environments, how do you then publish to production?